mmick66/KDDragAndDropCollectionView/README.md

 }
 ```

 In the course of development you will be making your own types that must comform to the `Equatable` protocol as above.
-Each data item must be uniquely idenfyiable so be careful when creating cells that can have duplicate display values as for example a Scrabble type game where the same letter appears more than once.
+Each data item must be **uniquely idenfyiable** so be careful when creating cells that can have duplicate display values as for example a ["Scrabble"](https://en.wikipedia.org/wiki/Scrabble) type game where the same letter appears more than once.
 In cases like these, a simple identifier will do to implement the equality.

 ## Make your Own